ashleywhipple/MyProjects/README.md

 ---

 ## CS330 — Design and Analysis of Algorithms
-A collection of problem-driven algorithm implementations
+A collection of problem-driven algorithm implementations which includes Java implementations of classic algorithmic techniques such as shortest paths (Bellman-Ford), network flow, greedy interval scheduling, graph connectivity, and dynamic programming.
 - [Design of Algorithms](https://github.com/ashleywhipple/Design-of-Algorithms)
-— Includes Java implementations of classic algorithmic techniques such as shortest paths (Bellman-Ford), network flow, greedy interval scheduling, graph connectivity, and dynamic programming.

 ---

 ## Personal Projects